marcelooliveira/RoadToMicroservices/Part 02/Article/Article.md

 Now, the test implementagion can be considered complete, and should not be changed again, unless there are changes in the method under test, or in the objects it depends upon.

 But be careful not to test more than you should per unit test.
-Here, always apply the KISS Principle:
+Here, always apply the **KISS Principle**:
-(Keep It Simple, Stupid).
+(*Keep It Simple, Stupid*).
 Each test must do one thing and one thing only.
 If a single test method is accumulating multiple responsibilities, refactor it and split it into multiple test methods with single responsibilities.